Performance

 exclude files from the analysis.

-Read project file configuration for more details and examples.
+Read configuring project files for details and examples.
 Improving configuration may have a significant impact on performance.

 Workspace sharing